mykobob/blog/_posts/2017-2-24-Subdomain-woes.md

 ## Background

 My website is actually hosted on a [heroku](www.heroku.com) with a CNAME with Google Domains.
 I am CNAME'ing this blog to a subdomain of my main website.
-To make things a bit harder for my unexperienced me, all of the tutorials that I found online were not tailored for a person in my situation, so I frequently gave up on trying to fix my issues.
+To make things a bit harder for unexperienced me, all of the tutorials that I found online were not tailored for a person in my situation, so I frequently gave up on trying to fix my issues.

 ## Problem + Solution